aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-eks-cluster/index.en.md

 ### Download the setup.sh file:

-The setup script will install (or update) a few tools and set environment variables in the Cloud9 IDE
+The setup script will install (or update) a few tools and set environment variables in the Cloud9 IDE.

 * Run **curl** command in the Cloud9 terminal: